Well, you finally nailed it.

 If you want to manage your social networks, schedule messages, engage your audiences and measure ROI from one, easy-to-use dashboard, you should seriously consider using Sendible.

 With Sendible, you can have multiple accounts and multiple services per account as well.

 The interface for Facebook scheduling – posts, notes, photo albums, group messages and personal messages – is just amazing.
-You can also post on any of your friend’s personal walls with the click of a button.
+You can also post on any of your friend’s personal social network walls with the click of a button.

 And that’s just for Facebook.
 Sendible also integrates with Twitter, LinkedIn, Google+, Instagram, Pinterest and more.

 With Sendible, you can scale your social media activities and schedule only the messages that’ll help your audience.

 This social media solution allows a large number of integrations with the latest social media networks.
 It has in-depth reporting and analytics, too.